Excel first steps (Excel for beginners session 1)

 Data entry

-- we can type into the cells
+• we can type into the cells add data by typing into cells

-An example: school holidays
+An example: island populations

 Values